LCAD-UFES/dgfann_lcad/README.md

 Fig. 9 (another view in Fig. 10) and Fig. 11 (another view in Fig. 12) show the velocity and AOC data, respectively, for the parking lot dataset along with the estimations made by the best neural network found in [1].
 Fig. 13 (another view in Fig. 14) and Fig. 15 (another view in Fig. 16) show the same data for the beltway dataset.
 In the parking lot dataset, the neural net was able to successfully estimate the car’s velocity and AOC in the whole trajectory of the experiment.
 In the beltway dataset, on the other hand, the network produced satisfactory results for velocities as high as twice the ones seen in the training phase, but was unable to estimate values higher than that.
 Although the results demonstrated that the neural network was able to successfully generalize its knowledge to challenging unseen scenarios, the upper bound in the velocity estimations indicates that the neural net achieved its maximum extrapolation level.
-We believe that training the network with additional high velocity data would attenuate the difference between the neural net predictions and the values measured by the car’s sensors.
-However, more experiments are necessary to validate this hypothesis.
+Search by a neural network with additional high velocity data can attenuate the difference between the neural net predictions and the values measured by the car’s sensors.
+This experiment is showed in next session.

 |[![alt text](datasets/new_datasets/plots/Velocity_20140509-1-800x600.png)](datasets/new_datasets/plots/Velocity_20140509-1.png)|
 :-------------: